Skip to main content

 • A cross-fibre discussion amplifying growers’ voices to brand customers

 Speakers emphasised that collaboration across the supply chain is essential to ensure the value created on farm is recognised and retained throughout the fibre journey.
-It also provided opportunity to dispel any myths associated with these home-grown fibres and their industries.
+It also provided an opportunity to dispel any myths associated with these home-grown fibres and their industries.

-“Australian agriculture is already operating in a world that demands more transparency, more evidence and more accountability,” said AWI CEO Bryan Fry.
 “That is especially relevant to natural fibres, where markets increasingly want to understand not just what a product is, but how and where it was produced.
 Australia is well placed to contribute to that global conversation with our strong agricultural capability.
 Leadership in this domain is about demonstrating progress, backed by science and standards over time.”

 The Australian Natural Fibres Forum marks the beginning of deeper collaboration between the cotton and wool industries.
 Both organisations committed to continuing the conversation and identifying practical opportunities to grow demand, strengthen market access and support the long-term future of Australia’s natural fibre industries.